Linuxfabrik/monitoring-plugins/check-plugins/mysql-storage-engines/README.md

 and sizes, flags InnoDB-enabled-but-no-InnoDB-tables, hunts fragmented tables that benefit from `ALTER TABLE ...
 FORCE` (InnoDB) or `OPTIMIZE TABLE` (other engines), and warns when an `AUTO_INCREMENT` value approaches its column-type maximum.
-The fragmentation rule mirrors mysqltuner v2.8.41: only tables larger than 100 MiB with more than 10% `DATA_FREE` count.
+The fragmentation rule mirrors mysqltuner: only tables larger than 100 MiB with more than 10% `DATA_FREE` count.
 The `AUTO_INCREMENT` check goes beyond mysqltuner by comparing each column to its own type ceiling (`TINYINT` to `BIGINT`, signed/unsigned), so tables using `INT UNSIGNED` are caught long before they hit the duplicate-key error.

 options:
   -h, --help            show this help message and exit